cmeraki/vit.triton/posts/PART2.md

 After calculating these offsets, we are loading the corresponding row from `X` and the corresponding column from `W` and doing a single vector multiplication in a for loop.
 The important part here is to understand the offset calculation and how we can make use of the block and grid layout to make our lives easier!

-The complete code is present here (# TODO).
-You would need to install `nvcc` and have an NVIDIA GPU to run the program.
+The complete code is present [here](https://github.com/cmeraki/vit.triton/blob/main/examples/matmul_batch.cu).
+You would need to install `nvcc` (the compiler for CUDA programs), have an NVIDIA GPU to run the program, and have the CUDA drivers, and CUDA toolkit installed.

 ## A simple example in Triton